arohner/spectrum/README.md

 ## Anti-goals

-- requiring 100% spec coverage
+- requiring 100% spec coverage.
+Spectrum will do its best to find errors where it can, even if not everything is spec'd.
+Note that speccing more is recommended, but we understand other constraints get in the way.

 In particular, spectrum aims to be fast and usable, and catching bugs.
 A tool that catches 80% of bugs that you use every day is better than a 100% tool that you don't use.
 Spectrum will trend towards 100%, but it will never guarantee 100% correctness.